Erik Jacobsen

 Erik Jacobsen (born May 19, 1940) is an American record producer, song publisher and artist manager.
 He is best known for his work in the 1960s with Tim Hardin, the Lovin' Spoonful, the Charlatans, and Sopwith Camel, and later with Norman Greenbaum, Tazmanian Devils and Chris Isaak.
 Retiring after forty years in the studio, he began working in video production.
 His first major video project was an auto-biographical webside, All About Erik, launched in 2019.
 His next, Erik's Travels, features his prize-winning travel documentaries, and was launched in 2024.

 Early life

-He was born in Oak Park, Illinois, on the west side of Chicago.
+Jacobsen was born in Oak Park, Illinois, on the west side of Chicago.
 His early musical influences were wide-ranging, including a unique opportunity to listen to the first urban radio stations broadcasting polka, blues and country.